-Benjamin Breckinridge Warfield’s interests as a boy indicated that he would likely take a very different vocational direction than the study of theology.
-Following his birth on November 5, 1851 to William (pictured) and Mary Cabell Breckinridge Warfield, he grew up on the Warfield family farm named “Grasmere” near Lexington, Kentucky, where his father was a cattle breeder.
+As a boy, the interests of B. B. Warfield were aimed at a different vocational target than theology and ministry.
+Following his birth on November 5, 1851 to William and Mary Cabell Breckinridge Warfield, Benjamin grew up on the family farm named “Grasmere” near Lexington, Kentucky, where his father was a cattle breeder.
 In 1889, William would publish The Theory and Practice of Cattle Breeding after having experimented in and written about the subject for years in periodicals.
 William Warfield was a leader in the cattle industry and he had a particular interest in the shorthorn variety.
 Thus, like many sons who are influenced by their fathers, Benjamin learned from his father’s work as he developed his own interests.
 Young Benjamin was educated privately by Lewis G. Barbour and James K. Patterson.
 Barbour wrote some articles for the Southern Presbyterian Review on science and his tutoring Benjamin would have also encouraged the boy in a scientific direction.
 Ethelbert D. Warfield, Benjamin’s brother, has commented that,

 His early tastes were strongly scientific.
 He collected birds’ eggs, butterflies and moths, and geological specimens; studied the fauna and flora of his neighborhood; read Darwin’s newly published books with enthusiasm; and counted Audubon’s works on American birds and mammals his chief treasure.
 He was so certain that he was to follow a scientific career that he strenuously objected to studying Greek (vi).